-Waikanae tornado: 'Intense thundering' as funnel cloud whirls through Waikanae, pines hurled into roof
+Wild weather: Waikanae tornado, pines hurled through roof

 He said while no one was injured inside the building, a truck driver parked outside was injured when he was struck by debris that smashed through the side window of his vehicle.

-Wellington Free Ambulance confirmed one person was taken to an urgent care centre in Paraparaumu in a minor condition.
+Wellington Free Ambulance said one person was taken to an urgent care centre in Paraparaumu in a minor condition.

 Everyone was now in clean-up mode, with debris strewn everywhere and vehicles left damaged in the storm's wake.